kernelci/kernelci-project/kernelci.org/content/en/docs/org/working-groups.md

 project.
 Each group typically relies on a monthly meeting and a GitHub workboard to keep track of things.

+There should also be a lead to coordinate activities within each group, such
+as:

+* updating the workboard
+* preparing regular meeting agendas and keeping minutes
+* sharing regular reports with the TSC, board and public mailing list

 ## Web dashboard

 **Workboard:** https://github.com/orgs/kernelci/projects/4